-To qualify for consideration for the APBA Hall of Champions (HOC), an offshore team (driver and throttleman) must win a national high point championship (minimum of four APBA sanctionedraces) or a divisional high point championship (minimum of 3 APBA sanctioned races).
-Among the teams that are qualified for possible inclusion in the HOC two members (driver and throttleman) shall be selected from the National Classes; two members (driver and throttleman) shall be selected Classes.
+To qualify for consideration for the APBA Hall of Champions (HOC), an offshore team, designated by boat, (driver and throttleman) must win a national high point championship.
+Among the teams that are qualified for possible inclusion in the HOC two members (driver and throttleman) one team shall be selected from the National Classes. two members (driver and throttleman) shall be selected from the Bracketed Classes.
 Candidates must be from the same team, racing in the same boat.
 Substitute drivers or throttlemen are not allowed for HOC except in cases of extreme hardship.
 Hardship is defined as serious injury to a driver or throttleman that puts the driver or throttleman out for the rest of the season, a death of a driver or throttleman, or a death in the immediate family of a driver or throttleman.
-The award is bestowed on drivers and throttlemen only.
+The award is bestowed on drivers and throttlemen only who have raced in the same boat for the majority of races.
 A minimum of one APBA offshore team will be inducted into the APBA Hall of Champions each year.
 To be considered for the HOC, a class must have a minimum of three (3) distinct boats participate in the class during the course of the season (December 1 - November 30).